Criminal Justice MS

 Course offerings and schedules are conveniently arranged to accommodate the needs of both full-time and part-time students.
 Courses are offered online.

-Goal 1: MS Criminal Justice students can demonstrate comprehension of the theoretical foundations of the criminal justice system
+Goal 1: Students can demonstrate comprehension of the theoretical foundations of the criminal justice system

 Outcome 1.1: Students can apply theoretical concepts to social policy in criminal justice and related fields

-Goal 2: MS Criminal Justice students can understand how to integrate ethical principles into the criminal justice system
+Goal 2: Students can understand how to integrate ethical principles into the criminal justice system

 Outcome 2.1: Students can explain and apply ethical principles to the workplace

-Goal 3: MS Criminal Justice students will illustrate graduate-level written and oral communication
+Goal 3: Students will illustrate graduate-level written and oral communication

 Outcome 3.1: Students can effectively communicate and apply criminal justice concepts and methodologies through written and oral communication

-Goal 4: MS Criminal Justice students will employ empirical methods in conducting and analyzing criminal justice research
+Goal 4: Students will employ empirical methods in conducting and analyzing criminal justice research

 Outcome 4.1: Students can identify empirical-based criminal justice research and reports